Chiquinquirá: Etymology

 The name Chiquinquirá comes from Chibcha and means "Place of swamps covered with fog".

 Geography and religion

 Chiquinquirá is constituted by two zones: the urban zone or town which is formed by approximately 40 neighborhoods between the strata 1 and 4, and the rural zone which is divided in 17 sub zones located around the city.

-It is home to the Basílica de Chiquinquirá, which houses the image of the Virgen de Chiquinquirá, the patroness saint of Colombia.
+It is home to the Basilica of Our Lady of the Rosary of Chiquinquirá, which houses the image of the Virgen de Chiquinquirá, the patroness saint of Colombia.
 Chiquinquirá is a major point of religious pilgrimage.